-Penalty: Fine to the General Contractor and a possible daily fine until repair and/or restoration is complete, plus restoration costs.
-Exception to this penalty would occur if the CIPOA Property Manager has given permission for the repair and/or restoration to be done at a later date.
+Correction: The General Contractor will repair and/or completely restore at his or her costs.
+Exception to this correction would occur if the CIPOA Property Manager has given permission for the repair and/or restoration to be done at a later date.